ledm/bgc-val-public/README.md

 This is a folder which contains dictionaries in .ini format.
 These are the pretty public-facing long names for all the python objects, strings and other fields used in the bgc-val.
-The index (or key or option) of the .ini file is the name of the field in the code, and the value (or item ) in  the dictionairy is the long name, which is used in plots, tables and html.
+The index (or key or option) of the .ini file is the name of the field in the code, and the value (or item ) in  the dictionary is the long name, which is used in plots, tables and html.

 For instance:
 ```ini